WVam/toolscript-docs/Basics.md

 There are 9 important syntax elements in AACS.
 1. **The semicolon**
     Semicolons are used to indicate the end of an Instruction.
 They are required at the end of almost every Instruction, save for a select few.
-If there is no semicolon at the end of an Instruction, the engine will skip the line and not execute the Instruction (see 6. **Comments** for more info).
+If there is no semicolon at the end of an Instruction, the engine will skip the line and won't execute the Instruction (see 6. **Comments** for more info).

 2. **The Instruction header**
 	All Instructions except Branch Instructions follow the same syntax.